shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-10-08-Spark-Job-Specific-Logging-with-Logback-and-DataStax-Enterprise-Analytics.md

 ```
  When this property is set to INFO the log will contain DAG information and more details about the job running.

-If you set the level to OFF, the output to the log file is significantly reduced.
+If you set the level to OFF, the output to the log file is significantly reduced, but the explicit logging messages you have added to your code will still be logged.

 ```
  <logger name="org.apache.spark" level="OFF"/>